-To define life in terms of the notion of the boundary (Grenze; sometimes translated as ‘limit’) was Plessner’s fortunate choice.
-In his bio-philosophy from 1928 (Die Stufen des Organischen und der Mensch; the title means ‘the levels of the organic and the human being’), he explains how the cell by means of its membrane turns into an animate entity within an inanimate environment.
-Only if a thing takes up a relationship to its boundary, does it become open (in its own characteristic way) to what lies outside and to what lies inside.
+Defining life in terms of the notion of the boundary (Grenze; sometimes also translated as “limit”) was Plessner’s “fortunate touch.”
+In his 1928 bio-philosophy, Levels of Organic Life and the Human, he explains how, by means of its membrane, a cell turns into an animate entity within an inanimate environment.
+Only if a thing takes up a relationship to its boundary, does it become open (in its own characteristic way) to what lies outside of, as well as inside, itself.
 It becomes a living thing.
-Only then does it allow its environment to appear in it and it to appear in its environment.
-This philosophy of organic being constitutes the foundation of Plessner’s philosophical anthropology, which moves from plants through animals to the human being.
-Plessner defines human beings as that kind of living being that is placed ‘in’ the boundary between its body and a corresponding environment.
-This is the human being’s ‘positionality’, which he shares with all living things.
-What distinguishes human beings from other living entities is that they are eccentrically positioned: the human being is at a distance to her boundary, and therefore open to the world.
-From their eccentric position, human beings have to establish artificial boundaries and also embody these boundaries.
-Plessner puts the thesis of eccentric positionality to the test in the areas of society, history, politics, language, art, music, and generally within the scope of the expressivity of the human body.
+Only then does its environment appear in it and does it appear in an environment.
+This philosophy of organic being constitutes the foundation of Plessner’s philosophical anthropology, which moves from plants through animals to the human.
+For Plessner, the human, like all living beings, is “positioned” within the boundaries of her lived body and in a corresponding environment.
+This is the characteristic positionality of life.
+What distinguishes human beings from other living entities is that they are also excentrically positioned: the human being is at a distance from her boundary, and therefore open to the world.
+From out of their excentric position, human beings have to establish and embody artificial boundaries.
+Plessner puts his notion of excentric positionality to the test in the areas of society, history, politics, language, art, music, and generally in terms of the expressivity of the human body.

-Finally, the notion of eccentric positionality takes us to an anthropology of the subjective dimension of human existence.
-In the enigmatic and ineffable expression of a laughter bursting with joy or an uncontrollable crying, Plessner identifies forms of behavior that are only suitable for a living subject who, in a permanently fragile relation to his own body, must find self-control and a sense of meaning in all possible life situations (Lachen und Weinen, 1941, translated as Laughing and Crying, 1970).
-In times of crisis, that is, in those ‘boundary predicaments’ that do not make sense and therefore are ‘unanswerable’, the body takes over from the mind the function of answering the question of the situation.
-Laughing and crying are just as essential to human life as the ability to use language.
+Finally, the notion of excentric positionality takes us to an anthropology of the subjective dimension of human existence.
+In the enigmatic and ineffable expression of joyful laughter or uncontrollable crying, Plessner identifies forms of behavior that only appertain to living subjects who, in a permanently fragile relation to their own bodies, must find self-control and a sense of meaning in all possible life situations (Laughing and Crying, 1970).
+In times of crisis, that is, in those “boundary predicaments” that leave us without answers, the body takes over from the mind the function of coping with existence.
+Thus laughing and crying are just as essential to human life as the ability to use language.
 These forms of behavior represent perhaps an even stronger objection to Cartesian dualism than the linguistic capacity, as they demonstrate that human beings form a unity that is broken and intermittent but not divided into body and mind as separate substances.
-The same is true of the phenomenon of the smile, which does not refer to a crisis situation, but which does show the characteristic of ‘distance from expression in expression’.
+The same is true of the phenomenon of the smile, which does not refer to a crisis situation, but which displays a “distance in the expression from the expression.”

-Plessner’s anthropological, sociological, and aesthetic research includes examinations of the myth of the ‘German spirit’.
-His work Die Verspätete Nation (1935/1959; the title means ‘the belated nation’), documents his efforts on this topic.
-From a sociocultural perspective, Plessner describes a historically contingent—albeit rich in consequences—specific structure of the ‘bourgeois spirit’, to which he refers as ‘worldly piety’ (Weltfrömmigkeit).
-Worldly piety is based on a protestant preference for ‘inwardness’ over the externality of politics.
-In its secular form, this preference awakens in us the expectation that we can appeal to the inwardness of philosophy in order to overcome, or ‘sublate’ (aufheben) according to the tradition of idealism, the contradictions of existence within the medium of spirit, thus realizing the very best in the human being.
-Since this bourgeois spirit of idealism cannot develop any valid standard to employ in matters of public concern, it is not able to oppose the force of final solutions in times of great practical upheaval.
+Plessner’s anthropological, sociological, and aesthetic research includes examinations of the myth of the “German spirit,” the subject of his work Die Verspaetete Nation (1935/1959; “The Belated Nation”).
+From a sociocultural perspective, Plessner describes a historically contingent albeit fateful structure of the “bourgeois spirit,” which he refers to as “worldly piety” (Weltfroemmigkeit).
+Worldly piety concerns the Protestant preference for “inwardness” over the externality of politics.
+In its secular form, this preference awakens in us the expectation that we can appeal to the inwardness of philosophy in order to overcome, or sublate (aufheben) in the tradition of idealism, the contradictions of existence within the medium of spirit, thereby realizing what is best in the human.
+Since this bourgeois spirit of idealism cannot develop any valid standard to employ in matters of public concern, it is not able to oppose the force of ostensibly permanent solutions in times of great political upheaval.

-From its very first confrontation with Kant’s critical philosophy onwards (Krisis der transzendentalen Wahrheit im Anfang, 1918; the title means ‘the crisis of transcendental truth in its origin’), Plessner’s work has aimed at formulating a ‘concept of philosophy’ according to which the ground of philosophical reassurance lies not in knowledge guaranteed by pure reason, nor in the primacy of action, but in a ‘philosophical power of judgment’ (1920).
-Such a power of judgment would effect a delicate balancing act on the boundary between what is inner and what is outer and would therefore answer to the precariousness of ‘human dignity’.
-And finally this power of judgment is a medium for the development of a practical scepticism.
+From its first confrontation with Kant’s critical philosophy onwards (Krisis der transzendentalen Wahrheit im Anfang, 1918; “The Crisis of Transcendental Truth in its Origin”), Plessner’s work sought to formulate a “concept of philosophy” according to which the ultimate ground of philosophical reassurance lies not in knowledge guaranteed by pure reason, nor in the primacy of action, but in “philosophical judgment” (Plessner’s 1920 habilitation was entitled “Toward a Critique of Philosophical Judgment”).
+Such a power of judgment effects a delicate balancing act on the boundary between inside and outside and thus answers to the precariousness of “human dignity” as well constituting a medium for the development of a practical skepticism.